david-a/echoes/Design Guide Q&A.md

    - Q: What's the target animation quality level? (simple/limited animation vs. fluid/complex)
    - A: limited animation for background, fluid/complex for characters.
    - Q: Any specific animation techniques you want to emphasize (particle effects, camera movements, etc.)?
    - A: natural-looking 3D-like effects, emotional expressions, and fluid movements.
+Maintain S01 reveal policy: avoid any frames that expose the Golden City as floating; keep vistas occluded.

 ## **Character Design Questions:**